-Without a durable power of attorney, your family may have to go to court to have someone appointed conservator or guardian, which takes time, costs money, and creates a red tape.
-The conservator must file detailed financial accounts with the probate court and in some cases must get court permission to take steps that your agent could do easily with a durable power of attorney.
+Without a durable power of attorney, your family may have to go to court to have someone appointed conservator or guardian, which takes time, costs money, and creates a lot of red tape.
+The conservator must file detailed financial accounts with the probate court and, in some cases, must get court permission to take steps that your agent could do easily with a durable power of attorney.
 And just think about the added cost of paying a lawyer to help with all of these tasks!

-As an example, right now we are working on a plan for a woman who is in a nursing home paying out-of-pocket for her care.
-She has a disabled daughter and could qualify for MassHealth coverage immediately if all of her assets could transferred into a special needs trust solely for the daughter's care.
-This could be done quickly if we had a durable power of attorney.
-But we don't.
-So we are going to court to appoint a conservator and get court permission to establish and fund the trust.
-This will take several months, during which the family will be paying both the nursing home and us out of pocket.
+As an example, one of our cases involved a plan for a woman who was in a nursing home paying out-of-pocket for her care.
+She has a disabled daughter and could qualify for MassHealth coverage immediately if all her assets could be transferred into a special needs trust solely for the daughter's care.
+This could have been done quickly if she had a durable power of attorney.
+But she didn't.
+So we went to court to appoint a conservator and get court permission to establish and fund the trust.
+This will took several months, during which the family paid both the nursing home and us out of pocket.
 A durable power of attorney could have saved them tens of thousands of dollars.

 Well, this is a first for me.
 In 2008 my client signed a financial POA prepared by me.
 She is now demented and cannot understand/sign documents.
 Son, her agent under the POA, is pursuing a reverse mortgage for her so that she can remain at home with caregivers.

 Reverse mortgage company tells son that the company won’t accept his authority under the POA unless he gets a doctor’s statement that she was competent to sign the POA back in 2008.
 Her doctor has retired and the geriatric clinic they used for years just closed a month ago.
 Company tells son he has to get a guardianship because the POA is void if they can’t produce medical proof.